Mon – Sun: 24/7 Plumbing

 6. Ensure Proper Garbage Disposal

 One crucial thing to remember is that your outlet drains are typically meant for draining water and less viscous liquids.
-So, ensure that all solid waste, like soap, food scraps, plastic, hair, etc., doesn’t enter the drains and is properly disposed of.
+So, ensure that all solid waste, like soap, food scraps, plastic, hair, etc., doesn’t enter the drains and is correctly disposed of.

 Also, strictly avoid flushing toilet paper, paper towels, coffee grounds, oil pesticides, drain cleaners and harsh chemicals down the drain.
 These can severely damage septic systems (or the sewer system) by disrupting the internal pH levels and hindering their ability to break down waste effectively.